ArthurCC/immutable-queue/README.md

 2) perform "maven clean install"
 3) Execute the jar "immutable-queue-0.0.1-SNAPSHOT-jar-with-dependencies.jar" generated in the "target" directory of your project. java -jar immutable-queue-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+Or directly download the jar uploaded in this repository